Solar Technician jobs are abundant, pay well, and are growing at a rapid rate. A solar energy installation program can start your new career.

 Solar Photovoltaic Installers typically need a high school diploma or GED to get hired.
 However, becoming a PV energy technician still varies significantly from person to person and is different in each state.

-One way to gain entry into the sustainable energy field is to take classes.
+One way to gain entry into the sustainable energy field is to take classes from a solar energy school.
 You can attend in-person or online Solar Energy Technician Certification courses at a community college or technical school.
 However, on-the-job training is the essential component of becoming a PV Tech.

 So, getting a job with a company is often one of the first steps.
 Some companies offer apprenticeships that last about a year.
 Most companies usually want their technicians to obtain the current energy certifications.
 In addition, they can offer guidance on how to advance your career.